-- The City utilizes J.J.
-Kane Auctioneers to auction cars, light and medium trucks, heavy vehicles and heavy equipment.
+- The City uses Insurance Auto Auctions, Inc. (IAA) and Ritchie Bros.
+Auctioneers (Ritchie) to auction cars, light and medium trucks, heavy vehicles and heavy equipment.

-- The auctions are held twice a year.
+- Auctions are typically held twice a year.

-- Interested bidders can view the J. J. Kane website.
+- Interested bidders can view IAA and Ritchie websites.

 - Bids can be submitted via the website or in person at the live auction.